Updated 14 January 2021

 If you’re not satisfied with the way your test was conducted, complain to the Driver and Vehicle Standards Agency (DVSA) as this helps them maintain good service and consistent standards.

-Latest changes to the MOT
+Recent changes to the MOT test

-Checks of antilock brakes now include Electronic Stability Control (ESC) if fitted.
+- Electronic Stability Control (ESC) if fitted

-- Electronic parking brake
+- Electronic parking brake warning light

-- Electronic stability control
+- Electronic stability control warning light

 - Headlight main beam warning light